 In order to ensure that an index option is exercised on a particular day before expiration, the holder must notify his brokerage firm before the firm's exercise cut-off time for accepting exercise instructions on that day.
-On expiration days, the cut-off time for exercise may be different from that for an early exercise (before expiration).
-Note: Different firms may have different cut-off times for accepting exercise instructions from customers, and those cut-off times may be different for different classes of options.
+On expiration days, the cut-off time for exercise may be different from that for an early exercise (before the index option expiration).
+Note: different firms may have different cut-off times for accepting exercise instructions from customers, and those cut-off times may be different for different classes of options.
 In addition, the cut-off times for index options may be different from those for equity options.

-Upon receipt of an exercise notice, OCC will assign it to one or more Clearing Members with short positions in the same series in accordance with its established procedures.
-The Clearing Member will, in turn, assign one or more of its customers, either randomly or on a first-in first-out basis, who hold short positions in that series.
+Upon receipt of an exercise notice, OCC will assign it to one or more clearing members with short positions in the same series in accordance with its established procedures.
+The clearing member will, in turn, assign one or more of its customers, either randomly or on a first-in first-out basis, who hold short positions in that series.
 Upon assignment of the exercise notice, the writer of the index option has the obligation to pay this amount of cash.
 Settlement and the resulting transfer of cash generally occur on the next business day after exercise.

-Note: Most firms require their customers to notify the firm of the customer's intention to exercise at expiration, even if an option is in-the-money.
+Note: most firms require their customers to notify the firm of the customer's intention to exercise at expiration, even if an option is in-the-money.
 You should ask your firm to thoroughly explain its exercise procedures, including any deadline your firm may have for exercise instructions on the last trading day before expiration.

 AM & PM Settlement